Oak Timber Properties: Strength, Durability & Applications for DIY and Professional Projects

 Essential Checks for Oak Projects

-- Check timber grade before purchase
+- Check timber grade before purchase—don't rely on the supplier's verbal description alone

-- Store in dry, ventilated areas
+- Store in dry, ventilated areas; avoid concrete floors that can transmit moisture

-- Seal exposed edges and cut ends
+- Seal exposed edges and cut ends, especially on exterior projects

 Hidden Issues If Ignored